kubernetes/website/docs/concepts/services-networking/service.md

 calls `netlink` interface to create ipvs rules accordingly and syncs ipvs rules with Kubernetes `services` and `endpoints`  periodically, to make sure ipvs status is consistent with the expectation.
-When `service` is accessed, traffic will be redirected to one of the backend `pod`s.
+When `service` is accessed, traffic will be redirected to one of the producer `pod`s.

 Similar to iptables, Ipvs is based on netfilter hook function, but uses hash table as the underlying data structure and works in the kernel space.